"THE BIG FOUR"

 However, once you find out you have one or more of the "Big Four", everything turns to AVOIDING SURGERY (you already know how poorly they work much of the time), A LIFETIME OF DRUGS, and dangerous / degenerative CORTICOSTEROID INJECTIONS.
 Covering symptoms is never the solution.
 You have to actually work toward a solution.
 The first thing to remember is that you are not going to "cure" any of these problems.
 In other words, once damage is done, nothing you do is going to make you sixteen years old again.
 But if you are willing to work at it, there are a number of things that you can do to help yourself with these problems.

 - CHANGE YOUR DIET: Although this is not difficult to understand, it is not always easy to follow.
 I suggest that you eat a diet based on WHOLE FOODS.
 Water keeps the disc hydrated, so drink plenty of water, and learn what it means to CONTROL YOUR BLOOD SUGAR.
-You also need to understand that ALL INFLAMMATORY PROCESSES in the body are driven by diet and lifestyle.
-HEALTHY FATS are anti-inflammatory; TOO MANY GRAINS and BAD FATS drive inflammation, and the plethora of health problems related to it.
+You also need to understand that all INFLAMMATORY PROCESSES in the body are driven by diet and lifestyle.
+Healthy Fats are anti-inflammatory; TOO MANY GRAINS and BAD FATS drive inflammation, and the plethora of health problems related to it.
 Eating this way will also help you LOSE ANY EXCESS WEIGHT you might be carrying --- a real detriment to a healthy spine.

 - DON'T SMOKE: Everyone knows that smoking is bad for your lungs.
 There is actually quite a bit of medical research proving that it is bad for your spine as well.
 If you smoke, you starve every cell in your body for OXYGEN.
-As you might imageine, this is a very bad thing as it prevents healing and promotes decay.
+As you might imagine, this is a very bad thing as it prevents healing and promotes decay.

 - MOVE: I just told you that the only way the Spinal Discs are nourished and hydrated is via joint motion.
 Regular exercise is critical to put joint motion back into the spine.
 I also recommend that you strengthen your spine with PLANKS instead of back-destroying situps and crunches.
 I am not so concerned about what you do exercise-wise (swim, bike, walk, lift weights, Pilates, Zumba), just that you do something on a regular basis.
 Exercise balls provide an excellent (and simple) way to build stability into your spine as well.